LABSN/tdtpy/docs/index.rst

     dsp_circuit.rst
     dsp_buffer.rst
     converting.rst

-`tdt.DSPProject`
-    A container for all circuits required for the experiment.

-`tdt.DSPCircuit`
-    A wrapper around a single RPvds circuit.
-Note that a single circuit maps to a single device (i.e. you can only have one circuit running on a single DSP at a time).

-`tdt.DSPBuffer`
-    A wrapper around a single DSP buffer object.
+    api.rst

 Why use TDTPy?
 ==============

-TDTPy is a Python wrapper around `Tucker-Davis Technologies`_ `ActiveX library`_ [PDF link] for communicating with their System 3 hardware (e.g. the RP2.1, RX6, RZ6, etc.).
-In addition to the standard operations (loading circuits, configuring tags and reading/writing to hardware buffers), TDTPy offers a number of high-level features that are not included in the ActiveX library:
+TDTPy is a Python wrapper around `Tucker-Davis Technologies`_ `ActiveX library`_ [PDF link] (known as RPcoX) for communicating with their System 3 hardware (e.g. the RP2.1, RX6, RZ6, etc.).
+In addition to the standard operations (loading circuits, configuring tags and reading/writing to hardware buffers), TDTPy offers a number of high-level features that are not included in the ActiveX
+library:

 * Handling type conversion between analog and digital units (e.g. converting seconds to number of DSP cycles based on the CPU frequency of the hardware).